bazelbuild/bazel/site/docs/remote-caching.md

 because the outputs are different but they have the same action hash.
 Please watch [issue #4558] for updates.

+**Incremental in-memory state is lost when running builds inside docker containers** Bazel use server/client architecture even when running in single docker container.
+On server side Bazel maintain in-memory state which speed up builds so when running builds inside docker containers e.g. in CI, in-memory state is lost so Bazel must rebuild it before using remote cache.

 ## External Links

 * **Your Build in a Datacenter:** The Bazel team gave a [talk](https://fosdem.org/2018/schedule/event/datacenter_build/) about remote caching and execution at FOSDEM 2018.